OfficeDev/office-scripts-docs-reference/Contributing.md

 #### To contribute using GitHub

 1. Find the article you want to contribute to on GitHub.
-1. Once you are on the article in GitHub, sign in to GitHub (get a free account [Join GitHub](https://github.com/join)).
+1. Once you are on the article in GitHub, sign in to GitHub (to get a free account, [Join GitHub](https://github.com/join)).
 1. Choose the **pencil icon** (edit the file in your fork of this project) and make your changes in the **<>Edit file** window.
 1. Scroll to the bottom and enter a description.
 1. Choose **Propose file change** > **Create pull request**.